Sija/garb/README.md

   * end_date: The date to end, inclusive
   * limit: The maximum number of results to be returned
   * offset: The starting index
+  * all: Return all results if true (which might result in several requests to GAPI)

 Metrics & Dimensions
 --------------------